eccentricdevotion/TARDISChunkGenerator/README.md

 # TARDISChunkGenerator
-Generates empty space for the TARDIS time vortex, and provides access to NMS methods unavailable in the Bukkit API
+An add-on plugin for TARDIS that generates empty space for the TARDIS time vortex, and is used to access net.minecraft.server and org.bukkit.craftbukkit packages unavailable in the Bukkit API.

 __REQUIRED by the TARDIS plugin__